 Flexible Solar Panels: For Curved Surfaces and Weight-Sensitive Use

-When to choose flexible: - Mounting on a curved surface where rigid panels won't sit flat - Weight is a strict constraint (e.g., lightweight backpacking setups) - You need a panel that can be rolled or folded beyond the limits of a rigid folding design
+When to choose flexible: - Mounting on a curved surface where rigid panels won't sit flat - Weight is a strict constraint (e.g., lightweight backpacking setups) - You need a panel that can be rolled or bent beyond the limits of a rigid folding design

 When NOT to choose flexible: - As a primary balcony solar panel — rigid panels are more efficient, more durable, and better for fixed or semi-fixed use - Long-term outdoor installation — most flexible panels are rated for lower UV exposure over time than rigid equivalents